-A global economic slowdown, a recession or declines in real estate values, could impair our investments and have a significant adverse effect on our business, financial condition and results of operations.
+A global economic slowdown or further declines in real estate values, could impair our investments and have a significant adverse effect on our business, financial condition and results of operations.

-Geopolitical instability, including the war between Russia and Ukraine and more recently the war between Israel and Hamas, actual and potential shifts in U.S. and foreign, trade, economic and other policies, and trade tensions between the United States and China, as well as other global events have created macroeconomic uncertainty at a global level.
-The current macroeconomic environment is characterized by persistent inflation, labor shortages, high interest rates, foreign currency exchange volatility, volatility in global capital markets and recession risk.
-Market and economic disruptions have affected, and may in the future affect, consumer confidence levels and spending, personal bankruptcy rates, levels of incurrence and default on consumer debt and home prices, among other factors.
+Geopolitical instability, including actual and potential shifts in U.S. foreign, trade, economic and other policies (including as a result of the 2024 U.S. presidential and congressional elections), the war between Russia and Ukraine, the conflicts in the Middle East, as well as other global events have created macroeconomic uncertainty at a global level.
+The current macroeconomic environment is characterized by inflation, labor shortages or interruptions, changing interest rates, foreign currency exchange volatility and volatility in global capital markets.
+Market and economic disruptions have affected, and may in the future affect, consumer confidence levels and spending, bankruptcy rates, levels of incurrence and default on consumer debt and home prices, among other factors.
 We cannot assure you that market disruptions, including the increased cost of funding for certain governments and financial institutions, will not impact the global economy.
-The risks associated with our business are more severe during periods of economic slowdown or recession and if these periods are accompanied by declining real estate values, our business can be materially adversely affected.
+The risks associated with our business are more severe during periods of economic slowdown or recession and since such periods are accompanied by declining real estate values, our business could be materially adversely affected.

 Certain properties that secure a portion of our mortgage loan portfolio, such as those for offices, hospitality and/or residential tenants, are especially vulnerable to various macroeconomic and other pressures.
-Office properties, in particular, continue to experience particular headwinds driven by the increased prevalence of remote work and elevated costs to operate, improve or repurpose such properties.
+Office properties, in particular, continue to experience particular challenges driven by the increased prevalence of remote work and elevated costs to operate, improve or repurpose such properties.
 These factors have largely resulted in lower demand for office space and have driven elevated levels of vacancy rates and default rates.
-Similarly, consumer behavior related to discretionary spending and traveling, including demand for hotels, may be negatively impacted by the adverse changes in the perceived or actual economic climate, including higher unemployment rates, declines in income levels and loss of personal wealth resulting from macroeconomic pressures.
+Similarly, consumer behavior related to discretionary spending and traveling, including demand for hotels, may be negatively impacted by the adverse changes in the perceived or actual economic climate.
 Further, with increased employer flexibility and work-from-home arrangements, current and prospective residents may be less likely to live in dense urban centers or multifamily housing.
-Any negative macroeconomic impact on these types of properties specifically, or the economy generally, could have a material adverse effect on our business, results of operations, financial condition and the value of our common stock.
+Any negative macroeconomic impact on these types of properties specifically, or the economy generally, has had and may continue to have an adverse effect on the composition of our investment portfolio, our business, results of operations, financial condition and the value of our common stock.